 name : Station name or person you call with this station

-destination: the sip account username, optional with the @ sip server domain name or IP address if it differs from your account server.
+destination: the sip account username, optional with the @ sip server domain name or IP address if it is different from your account server.

 stun: the optional stun server